 - 24% to receive location-based offers

 - 19% for storing gift cards or tracking loyalty/reward points

 - 13% to manage their personal finances

-Mobile banking users also clearly prefer to access their accounts through the online banking and mobile banking channels, using these channels at twice the frequency of ATMs, branch, or telephone banking.
+Mobile banking users also clearly prefer to access their accounts through online banking and mobile banking channels, using these channels at twice the frequency of ATMs, branches, or telephone banking.